AnonymerNiklasistanonym/MoonpieBot/README.md

 !addcb ID CRON_STRING MESSAGE
 ```

-A single property can be edited of an existing custom broadcast:
+A single property (cronString, description, id, message) can be edited of an existing custom broadcast:

 ```text
 !editcb PROPERTY NEW_VALUE